Open Call for a Curatorial Residency on Curating Borders | Presented by Never Done and performingbordersLIVE20

 - Indicate how you would like to share your experience and practice either when in London or after the residency (e’.g. intimate public gathering with selected guests and/or online reflective piece – text, sound, video…)

-Deadline for application: Monday 20th April 2020 at 12pm (noon).
+Deadline for application (extended): Thursday 7th May 2020 at 12pm (noon).
 Please send your EOI to email@example.com

 For information and if you need any support with the application process please contact firstname.lastname@example.org